ShreyaKunda/Ei-Study-Assignments/README.md

 # Shreya's Coding Assignments

-Welcome to my repository featuring two coding assignments focused on software design patterns and a Rocket Launch Simulator.
-This README outlines the objectives, functionality, and usage of each project.
+Welcome to the assignment repository with two coding assignments focused on software design patterns and a Rocket Launch Simulator.

 ## Table of Contents
 1. [Assignment 1: Design Patterns](#assignment-1-design-patterns)